vishichoudhary/vishichoudhary.github.io/pages/resume.md

 ### GLUG-NITH

-A group of active people promoting open-source softwares and Linux• Volunteered in Software Freedom Day
+A group of active people promoting open-source softwares and Linux

+• Volunteered in Software Freedom Day

 • Organized a linux-installation fest